Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. MD

-**Hit:** 8d6 + Charisma psychic damage, and if the natural attack roll is even, you can teleport to a nearby location you can see.
+**Hit:** `dice: 8d6` + Charisma psychic damage, and if the natural attack roll is even, you can teleport to a nearby location you can see.

 **Miss:** Damage equal to your level.

 7th level spell: `dice: 9d10`damage.

-9th level spell: 10d12 damage.
+9th level spell: `dice: 10d12` damage.

 ##### Epic Feat